blues/app-accelerators/18-temperature-and-humidity-monitor/firmware/zephyr/README.md

 Now, the code should be running on the Swan.
 If you want to look at the serial logs or debug the code, check out the [Zephyr SDK docs' "Debugging" section](https://dev.blues.io/tools-and-sdks/firmware-libraries/zephyr-sdk/#debugging).

-And refer to this project's [Operation documentation](../../README.md#operation) for details on the data your device is now sending.
+Refer to this project's [Operation documentation](../../README.md#operation) for details on the data your device is now sending.

 ## Additional Resources